DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 ### Primary - Magma Stomp (Name pending)
 - For each hit in the chain of attacks, molten rocks erupt from the ground in a straight line from the player to the target location.
-- Once the rocks reach the target location, a larger set of rocks erupts and hits enemies in
+- Once the rocks reach the target location, a larger set of rocks erupts and hits enemies in the area.

 ### Secondary - Simple Explosion (Name Pending)
+- The player unleashes

 ### Secondary - Meteor Rain (Name Pending)